zero-to-mastery/Hacktoberfest-2023/README.md

 ---

-# PARTICIPATING IN HACKTOBERFESTPARTICIPATING IN HACKTOBERFEST
+# PARTICIPATING IN HACKTOBERFEST - Guidelines & Perks

 Here’s what you need to know to participate and complete Hacktoberfest: